-Some development banks come in early to structure projects - such as the IFC, regional development banks or the EIB.
+Some development banks come in early to structure projects - such as the IFC, the African Development Bank or the EIB.
 Their roles can include equity participation, due diligence, benchmarking against international best practices (using thorough social and environmental safeguards), lending and syndication, as well as offering risk coverage guarantees.
-In addition, because development banks usually have long-standing relationships with host governments, which may include access to lawmakers and government officials, their participation in the project can provide added confidence to lenders as a risk mitigation factor.
+In addition, because development banks usually have long-standing relationships with host governments in Africa, which may include access to lawmakers and government officials, their participation in the project can provide added confidence to lenders as a risk mitigation factor.